ArduPilot/MethodicConfigurator/BLOG.md

 ![Hardware-Report CPU loop times](images/blog/hardware_report_loop_times.png)

-## 3.2 Configure the throttle controller
+## 8.2 Configure the throttle controller

 Use the `.bin` log from the first flight to set the parameters described on the `20_throttle_controller.param` file.

-# 4. Second Flight: PID VTOL-Quiktune lua script or manual PID tune
+## 8.3 Second Flight: PID VTOL-Quiktune lua script or manual PID tune

 If your flight controller can run lua scripts perform a [PID lua VTOL-Quicktune](https://ardupilot.org/copter/docs/quiktune.html).
 If you have an STM32 F4 or F7 processor that can not run lua scripts perform a [manual PID tune](https://ardupilot.org/copter/docs/ac_rollpitchtuning.html) instead.

 Setup the lua script using:

-1. Download the [VTOL-quicktune.lua](https://raw.githubusercontent.com/ArduPilot/ardupilot/master/libraries/AP_Scripting/applets/VTOL-quicktune.lua) to your PC
-1. connect your flight controller to the PC
+1. Connect your flight controller to the PC
-1. Copy the script to your autopilot’s SD card’s APM/scripts directory.
-If using MP it may be easiest to use the Config, MAVFtp screen.
 1. Close mission planner, open *ArduPilot Methodic Configurator* and select your vehicle's directory
+1. Make sure your PC has internet connection
 1. On *ArduPilot Methodic Configurator* select `22_quicktune_setup.param` on the *Current intermediate parameter file:* Combobox.
+1. When asked if you want to download the .lua script from internet answer yes.
+1. When asked if you want to upload the .lua script to the FC answer yes.
 1. Read the documentation links inside the `22_quicktune_setup.param documentation`
 1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
 1. Press `Upload selected params to FC, and advance to next file` button.